A federal government Website managed by the U.S. Department of Health and Human Services

 Getting chickenpox vaccine is much safer than getting chickenpox disease.
 Most people who get chickenpox vaccine do not have any problems with it.
 Learn more about possible side effects of chickenpox vaccines.

-A person with chickenpox is contagious 1-2 days before the rash appears and until all blisters have formed scabs.
-It takes from 10-21 days after exposure for someone to develop chickenpox.
+A person with chickenpox is contagious 1 to 2 days before the rash appears until all blisters have formed scabs.
+It takes from 10 to 21 days after exposure for someone to develop chickenpox.

-Chickenpox is usually mild, but it can lead to complications such as severe skin infection, scars, pneumonia, brain damage, or death.
+Chickenpox is usually mild, but it can lead to complications, such as severe skin infection, bone and joint infections, dehydration, pneumonia, brain damage, or death.
 It is not possible to predict who will have a mild case of chickenpox and who will have a serious or even deadly case of disease.

-After a person recovers from chickenpox, the virus stays in the body and can re-emerge years later to cause a painful condition called shingles.
+After a person recovers from chickenpox, the virus stays in the body and can re-activate years later to cause a painful condition called shingles.

-Anyone can get chickenpox.
-Compared with children, adolescents and adults are at increased risk of complications related to chickenpox.
+Anyone who is not immune from either previous chickenpox virus infection or from vaccination can get chickenpox.
 Certain groups of people are more likely to have more severe illness with serious complications.
-These include adults, infants, adolescents, and people whose immune systems have been weakened because of illness or medications such as long-term use of steroids.
+These include adults, infants, adolescents, and people whose immune systems have been weakened because of illness or medications.

 Thanks to vaccination, serious cases and deaths from chickenpox have declined dramatically.
-Since the United States started using the vaccine in 1995, the number of hospitalizations and deaths from chickenpox has gone down more than 90%
+Since the United States started using the vaccine in 1996, the number of hospitalizations decreased by 84% and deaths from chickenpox have gone down more than 90%.